 \subsection{Homogeneous statistical manifolds}

 Let $(g, \nabla)$ be a statistical structure on a manifold $M$ equipped with a smooth action of a Lie group $G$.
-We say that $(g,\nabla)$ is \textit{$G$-invariant} if $g$ and $\nabla$ are both $G$-invariant.
-In particular, when $M$ is $G$-homogeneous space, the triple $(M, g, \nabla)$ is called the \textit{$G$-homogeneous statistical manifold}.
+We say that $(g,\nabla)$ is \emph{$G$-invariant} if $g$ and $\nabla$ are both $G$-invariant.
+In particular, when $M$ is a $G$-homogeneous space, the triple $(M, g, \nabla)$ is called a \emph{$G$-homogeneous statistical manifold}.

 We shall introduce some examples of homogeneous statistical manifolds obtained from statistical models.
-We use the notions introduced in Section \ref{Subsec_Ex-SM}.
+We use the notions introduced in Section~\ref{Subsec_Ex-SM}.

 \begin{Ex} The statistical manifold \((\mathcal{N}^n, g^F, \nabla^{A(\alpha)})\) (see Example~\ref{Ex_multi-Normal}) is an \(\mathrm{Aff}(n, \mathbb{R})\)-homogeneous statistical manifold for each $\alpha \in \RR$.
 Note that the isotropy subgroup of the $\mathrm{Aff}(n, \RR)$-action on $\mathcal{N}^n$ at the point $(I_n, 0)$ is $O(n) \ltimes \{0\}$.
 Here, $I_n$ denotes the identity matrix of size $n$. \end{Ex}